-PSU has had numerous players earn post-season honors, including All-Conference selections and the LEC Rookie of the Year in 2009.
+PSU has had numerous players earn post-season honors, including All-Conference selections, the LEC Rookie of the Year in 2009 and 2014 and the LEC Player of the Year in 2014 and 2015.
 In addition, several Panther tennis players received major PSU student-athlete awards in recent years for academic success, community service and leadership.

 Rawlsky-Willett is a graduate of the College of St. Catherine in St. Paul, Minn., where she played #1 singles for four years on the women’s tennis team.
 She was the PRHS girls’ tennis coach since starting the program in 1984, accumulating a record of 235-125.
 She guided a doubles team to the state championship in 1989 and led Bobcats to undefeated seasons (16-0) and runner-up finishes in the state team tournament in 1993 and 1999.

 Coach Rawlsky-Willett and her husband Doug have two adult children.